bjornmeansbear/rwdfruhoh.ookb.co/posts/whoweare/robert-florence.md

 After one year of graduate studies at M.I.T., Robert went back to New York where he and Florence were married in the summer of 1949.
 They moved to Berkeley where Florence was studying and Robert completed his doctoral degree.

-Robert and FlorenceÕs first child, Jane, was born in Berkeley.
+Robert and Florenceâ€™s first child, Jane, was born in Berkeley.
 Three years later, their second child, David, was born.
 Completing his doctoral degree that year, Robert elected to pursue a career in the rapidly developing nuclear industry, joining the nuclear power division of General Electric in Schenectady, New York.
 After several corporate relocations, the family settled in Baltimore in 1964.